Jaymon/.vim/README.md

 ### Markdown

-I actually don't know what happened to this, the folder was empty which makes me think I forgot to add the file to git *sigh*
+I actually don't know what happened to this, the folder was empty which makes me think I forgot to add the file to git, and I originally installed it on an os I no longer use. *Sigh*

 I went with this markdown syntax plugin: